CamilleStagiaire/bill-app/README.md

 - Tests d'intégration:
-    "Then it should successfully POST a new bill" "Then handleChangeFile should fail with 404 error" "Then handleSubmit should fail with 500 error"
+    "Then it should successfully POST a new bill" "Then handleSubmit should fail with 404 error" "Then handleSubmit should fail with 500 error"

 * Test End-to-End